mirage/mirage-www/tmpl/blog/mirage-entropy.md

 The first public release of Netscape's original SSL, version 2.0, was [broken][ian-goldberg-netscape] several months after its release.
-The weakness was in seeding the generator with the current time, and process ID and parent process ID of the browser.
+The weakness was in initializing the generator with the current time, the process ID and the parent process ID of the browser.
 The time stamp can be guessed to a certain precision, leaving only its sub-second part and the two PIDs unknown.
 This relatively small unknown space of initial values can be brute-forced.

-About a decade later, Debian patched their version of OpenSSL and reduced RNG seeding to the current PID.
+About a decade later, Debian patched their version of OpenSSL and reduced RNG initialization to the current PID.
 As a result, only 32767 random sequences were possible.
 This flaw went undetected for two years and became known as the [Debian fiasco][debian-fiasco].
 Personal reports indicate that some of the 32767 distinct secret keys that could be generated with OpenSSL on a Debian system